Sales prices and price calculation

 Currency |

-Select a currency to search for sales prices for this currency. |
+Select a currency or to search for sales prices for this currency. |

 Language |

-When you select a language, the sales price’s internal and external names will be displayed in this language in the table on the right. |
+When you select a language, the internal and external names of the sales price are displayed in the table on the right. |

 Country |